BreizhBienv/SnowMen/README.md

 # SnowMen

+April/May 2022.
 First game made at Isart Digital Montréal on Unity.
 Controller is gamepad.
-In collaboration with game designers.
+In collaboration between programmers and game designers.

 A 2vs2 where you battle as a snowmen, throwing snowball and even you head.